Climate CoLab contests

 The Semi-Finalists will have an opportunity to refine their proposals prior to the second round of judging, where Finalists are selected.
 They can also add new team members (called Contributors) to their proposals.

 In this phase, members of the Climate CoLab community vote on the Finalists.

 The top vote-getters receive Popular Choice Awards.

 Presentation to potential implementers

-Contest winners will be invited to present their proposals, in person or virtually, at the Crowds & Climate Conference at MIT.
-In 2013, the conference was held on November 6-7.
+Contest winners will be invited to present their proposals, in person or virtually, at a conference at MIT.
+In 2013, the conference was called Crowds & Climate, and held on November 5-7.
 Some contests will hold separate additional meetings where winners will also present.

 The primary target audience at these meetings will be potential implementers: people in a position to act on the best ideas, including:

 - business executives and investors,

 - officials at non-profits and non-governmental organizations (NGOs),